Souleymane Cissé (footballer, born 1999)

-Souleymane Djimou Cissé (born 1 January 1999) is a Senegalese professional footballer who plays as a defender for I liga club Polonia Warsaw.
+Souleymane Djimou Cissé (born 1 January 1999) is a Senegalese professional footballer who plays as a defender.

-Career

 Club career

 In 2019, Cissé signed for the reserves of Spanish La Liga side Celta, where manager Jacobo Montes said he "has a major drawback, and that is that he does not speak Spanish and he has a significant communication problem.
 He only speaks French and it is not a language that the members of the coaching staff speak".
 In 2021, he was sent on loan to Arenteiro in the Spanish fourth division.

 In 2021, Cissé signed for French second division club Quevilly-Rouen.
 On 28 August 2021, he debuted for Quevilly-Rouen during a 0-1 loss to Paris FC.

 On 13 August 2022, he joined Polish I liga side Górnik Łęczna on a two-year contract.

 On 25 June 2024, he penned a two-year deal with another second division club Polonia Warsaw.